SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 The JavaScript solution, which I'm not going to talk anymore about in this article, is discussed in further detail [here][1].

-NetServer web service event handing, is discussed in further detail in [this article][2], and will not be discussed here.
+NetServer web service event handing is discussed in further detail in [this article][2], and will not be discussed here.

-Validation components, which I am going to be discussing in this article, are well documented in the SDK and read more about them reviewing the [documentation covering the ValidationBase class][3].
+Validation components, which I am going to be discussing in this article, are well documented in the SDK, and read more about them reviewing the [documentation covering the ValidationBase class][3].

 Probably the most widely used validation component is the MandatoryValidator.
-The validator component in the code below is used by appending a element as a child in the element declaration.
+The validator component in the code below is used by appending an element as a child in the element declaration.

 `Datasource` is an important element because the data source defined here gets passed into the validator and is used to determine if the control is valid or not.